Dead Fucking Cat

 “No,” he said.
 “It was behind the dead fucking cat in a big, wide metal box.”

-My dad chuckled, quieter this time, almost to himself.
+My dad chuckled, quieter this time.

 “A cat.
 A dead fucking cat,” he said.